 When this thing happens, the torrent download will not stop or pause but will continue downloading without the VPN connection.

 When the kill switch is turned on, Transmission will pause any downloads on a non-VPN connection.
+The feature forces Transmission to use a VPN server to avoid data leaks.

 In case your VPN has a system-wide firewall that stays active after you exit the VPN client, we recommend that you activate it.